Hanako256/2026-02-11-the-macroepad/README.md

 <img width="815" height="421" alt="case top" src="https://github.com/user-attachments/assets/77acbdb1-9b36-469e-af19-16d7611e4026" />

 Made in Onshape.
-As a result of the pcb redesigning, this case has also been redesigned and re-exported far too many times. https://cad.onshape.com/documents/2e1ab0f3adffe5da9127a695/w/749a84079cf19a1d14ae1bdd/e/1d03814740b6b7ee83d894f7
+As a result of the pcb redesigning, this case has also been redesigned and re-exported far too many times.
+[Onshape document](https://cad.onshape.com/documents/2e1ab0f3adffe5da9127a695/w/749a84079cf19a1d14ae1bdd/)e/1d03814740b6b7ee83d894f7

 ## Firmware
 The Macroepad uses KMK firmware.
 4 of the 6 keys are directional inputs (like arrow keys on a regular keyboard), the other 2 are for Right Click and Enter.